moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/index.md

 <img src="../../../images/create-a-derived-table/new-version-control-project.png" alt="New R Studio version control project" width="400"/>

-#### Using the terminal
+### Clone the repository using the terminal

-`cd` to the directory which you'd like to clone the repository to and then run the following command:
+`cd` to the directory where you'd like to clone the repository to and then run the following command:

 ```
 git clone git@github.com:moj-analytical-services/create-a-derived-table.git
 ```

-### Setting up a Python virtual environment
+## Setting up a Python virtual environment

 In the terminal, `cd` into the root of the repository (`create-a-derived-table`).
 You can check you're in the correct directory by runnnig `pwd`.
 Once you've done that run: